 Beattie has explained, “I wrote Treat Me Right when I was in a state of confusion, and undertaken with the frustrations of trying to navigate through someone’s mixed signals, and empty promises.
 The song insinuates a realisation that maybe this person isn’t who I thought they could be, although I do have a tendency to fantasise and idealise.
 The hook offers an ultimatum in a way – tell me how you feel or leave me alone!”

 Last year saw the West London-based artist release her single, Lucky, which was written, produced and performed entirely by Beattie herself.
-Since then, the songstress has been holed up at home continuing to hone her craft, and getting ready for her long-awaited return to the stage.
+Since then, the songstress has been holed up at home continuing to hone her craft, and getting ready for her long-awaited return to the www.
 Beattie is preparing to announce a slew of live dates, so watch this space.

 Having previously released two singles in the form of Lucky and Games, Beattie has racked up over 100,000 organic streams on Spotify, which for an independent artist is no mean feat.
 Inspired by the likes of BANKS and Lana Del Rey, the 22 year-old’s own sound is an amalgamation of her pop sensibilities, blended with her brooding vocal-style.